j-s-correa/RDAMP_LMS_Analytics_RCHG/README.md

   **Recommendation**: Focus on improving the quality and relevance of courses rather than increasing volume.

 - **ANOVA: Comparing Performance Across Departments:**
-We conducted a one-way ANOVA test to assess whether mean performance scores differ significantly across departments (teams).
+**Purpose**: To test whether there are statistically significant differences in average performance scores across multiple departments (teams).
+**Justification**: ANOVA is the standard statistical method for comparing means across more than two independent groups, making it suitable for assessing inter-departmental disparities.

   - **F-statistic**: `0.5622`
   - **P-value**: `0.7290`